To set up this gateway, you will need your PayPal account’s:

 PayPal Account Settings: API Access

-5. These next pages vary based on whether you have existing PayPal API credentials set up or not.
+The next step of setup varies based on whether you have existing PayPal API credentials set up or not.

 Payment Settings Setup for Paid Memberships Pro

-3. Select “Live/Production” from the “Gateway Environment” drop-down.
-Note: Using PayPal in “Sandbox/Testing” mode is possible but requires you to have a separate PayPal Sandbox account and be logged in to that environment prior to initiating tests.
+• Note: It’s possible to use PayPal in Sandbox/Testing mode, but requires you to have a separate PayPal Sandbox account and be logged in to that environment prior to initiating tests.

 You should always set the IPN URL in your PayPal settings when using Paid Memberships Pro with any of the various PayPal gateways.
 Please refer to this guide on how to set, enable, and turn on the IPN URL in your PayPal account.